ijaaz/markdown-guide/index.md

 different other thing to spruce up your Text, thing that Simple Text did not have.

-Simple Text was just that simple, there was no way to really display it differently or make it look different then it really was, nor could you add photos, or links.
+Simple Text was just that, simple, there was no way to really display it differently(at least without programming), nor could you add photos, or links.

-And then there was programming, you could definitely use something like html (a web standard way to display text that had formating) and have all of the formating and pictures of cats you'd ever want, while at the same time, you could use any editor you wanted.
+And then there was programming; you could definitely use something like HTML (a web standard way to display text that had formating) and have all of the formating and pictures of cats you'd ever want, while at the same time, you could use any editor you wanted.